Last updated on September 13th, 2023 at 09:02 pm

 In order to compute this interest, the period (in months) from the day after the due date till the date of furnishing of the return should be considered.

-Mr. A fails to file his tax return due on say 31st July and has a tax due of Rs 50,000/- On 31st December he files his tax return.
+For Example: Mr. A failed to file his tax return due on say 31st July and has a tax due of Rs 50,000/- On 31st December he filed his tax return.

 In this case,

 Interest charge u/s 234A = 50000 x 1% x 5 months = Rs.
 2,500/-